sophice/ow2-battle-pass-calculator/README.md

 * How many tiers you will be missing at the end, and what they would cost to buy
 * How often you will be able to afford to buy a legendary skin

-Features;
+## Features

 * Cool Overwatch font
 * Cool Overwatch orange
 * Saving your inputs so you don't have to re-enter it every time

+## Contribute

 Feel free to contribute!
-I hope you find it useful!
+Bugs, suggestions, PRs, I welcome feedback and help.